 - (a) Do you agree with the proposed disclosure requirements?
-If not, what disclosure requirement do you disagree with and why? - (b) What other disclosures would you prefer (whether in addition to or instead of the proposed disclosures) for the proposed impairment model and why?

-Do constituents believe that the proposed disclosure requirements are appropriate?

-- (42) We are of the opinion that in terms of disclosure the priority should be placed on simplification and comparability the latter not only between entities but also between entities operating in different jurisdictions. - (43) Having said that, we believe, however, that disclosures at a meaningful level of aggregation are inevitable as the expected loss model incorporates a great degree of judgement.
-Therefore, it is necessary to provide the users of the financial statements with the relevant information and data in order to enable them to make informed decisions.
-Critical disclosures include: (i) the qualitative information on the application of the principles of the standard, (ii) the movement analysis of the provisions in the bad book and to final write offs, (iii) information on the back-testing and robustness of the implemented expected loss model.

-(44) We agree with EFRAG that it would be desirable for the IASB to consider the proposals in the Document in the light of the existing disclosure requirements under IFRS 7.
+If not, what disclosure requirement do you disagree with and why? - (b) What other disclosures would you prefer (whether in addition to or instead of the proposed disclosures) for the proposed impairment model and why? - (43) We are of the opinion that in terms of disclosure the priority should be placed on simplification and comparability the latter not only between entities but also between entities operating in different jurisdictions. - (44) Having said that, we believe, however, that disclosures at a meaningful level of aggregation are inevitable as the expected loss model incorporates a great degree of judgement.
+Therefore, it is necessary to provide the users of the financial statements with the relevant information and data in order to enable them to make informed decisions Critical disclosures include (i) the qualitative information on the application of the principles of the standard, (ii) the movement analysis of the provisions in the bad book and to final write offs, (iii) information on the back-testing and robustness of the implemented expected loss model. - (45) It would be desirable for the IASB to consider the proposals in the Document in the light of the existing disclosure requirements under IFRS 7.